AgentSwarm-AI/cracked-dev-cli/docs/Technical_Architecture.md

 ### 3. OpenRouterAPI

-- **Purpose**: Specifically implements the interface `ILLMProvider` for the OpenRouter LLM.
+**Purpose**: Implements `ILLMProvider` specifically for OpenRouter LLM.

 - **Responsibilities**:
   - Handle message sending and streaming to the OpenRouter API.
-  - Manage conversation context within the interaction, including system instructions.
+  - Manage conversation context within interactions.
-  - Verify the availability and appropriateness of models.
+  - Verify model availability.
   - Handle API communication errors and retries.

 ### 4. FileReader

-- **Purpose**: Reads and processes files based on user input.
+**Purpose**: Reads and processes files based on user input.

 - **Responsibilities**:
   - Read files from specified paths.
   - Format and preprocess file contents for the LLM.
-  - Return file data to `CrackedAgent` for further processing.
+  - Return file data to `CrackedAgent`.

 ### 5. ActionsParser

-- **Purpose**: Parses and executes actions from LLM responses.
+**Purpose**: Parses and executes actions from LLM responses.

 - **Responsibilities**:
   - Extract action tags from LLM responses.
-  - Execute actions that need to be carried out after receiving LLM responses (e.g., file operations, system commands).
+  - Execute actions such as file operations and system commands.

 ### 6. DebugLogger

-- **Purpose**: Logs debug information for troubleshooting and development.
+**Purpose**: Logs debug information for troubleshooting.

 - **Responsibilities**:
   - Log detailed debug information about the execution process.
   - Enable or disable logging based on configuration settings.

 ### 7. LLMContextCreator

-- **Purpose**: Creates and manages context for LLM interactions.
+**Purpose**: Creates and manages context for LLM interactions.

 - **Responsibilities**:
   - Set initial and system instructions for LLM interactions.
   - Maintain conversation history and context.